 Preparing Your Child for Testing

-testing is offered as an enjoyable and interesting learning experience with a supportive and encouraging examiner.
-Tell your
+testing is offered as an enjoyable and interesting learning experience with a supportive, engaging and encouraging examiner.

-child he or she will play some word, puzzle, and block games with an adult professional.
-The information from
+Tell your child he or she will play some word, puzzle, and block games with an adult professional.
+The information

-the session will provide parents with an understanding of their child's learning style and may help to determine the best
+from the session will provide parents with an understanding of the child's learning style and may help to determine the best

 school program for the child.
 The goal is to see how the child works with easy, challenging, and unknown tasks.